Faruq-Hameed/java_prgm_1_-_2/README.md

 - Combining the solutions to sub-problems
 - We should see Objects as a natural part of problem solving
 - We have to separate a distinct concept into a class of its own, All the "dirty details" have been encapsulated neatly inside an object.
 If we make any changes inside the a class without changing the names of the methods that it uses uses, we don't have to modify other classes that uses the method by a class.
 The exposed method of a class are called its public interfaces.

+Program logic
+Program logic includes parts that are crucial for the execution of the program, like functionalities that store information. we can separate the parts that store grade information.
+Separating the program logic is a major benefit for the maintenance of the program.